pemn/pycds/README.md

 Client for Microsoft Dataverse/CDS/Dynamics CRM tables
 ## Description
 A simple and easy to mantain dataverse client.
 Dataverse/CDS/Dynamics is a easy-to-use and powerful database for structured data.
 Also can store files in special fields.
 Think SQL+ADAUTH+HTTPD+RESTAPI.
 The main selling point is easy integration to the Office365 ecosystem and the fact it comes bundled with Enterprize plans.
-Uses msal for oauth2 autentication.
-Uses selenium to display a browser window for user autentication and automated token retrieval.
 The requests module is the workhorse for handling REST API calls.
 Settings are stored externally in a json file to avoid hardcoding sensitive parameters.
 ## Features
  - Pandas integration for download, upload and deletion of table records using DataFrames